danbrianwhite/ssr-create-react-app-v2/README.md

 ```

 ### Development
-This runs the create react app with hot reloading containers + reducers and the api backend
+This runs Create React App with hot reloading containers and the api backend concurrently
 ```bash
 npm start
 ```